-Still, the one thing that amazes me is the bellyaching I hear from some of my fellow ex-pats.
+Still, the one constant I hear is all the bellyaching from some of my fellow ex-pats.
 Don't get me wrong; everyone complains sometimes about the challenges of living in a foreign country, me included.
 I'm not talking about the occasional bit of whining we all do.
 I'm talking about the people who seem to circle every conversation back around to their unhappy state.

 If you've ever been an American ex-pat, you know the type I'm describing.
 They are the ones who couldn't wait to get overseas; they arrived with lofty expectations that were soon crushed by the dull routines of daily life found everywhere from Paris to Peoria.
 Once that happens, once the corroding acid of disillusion creeps in, the countdown to misery begins.
 Then any joy of living in paradise gets smothered by an overwhelming desire to be anywhere but there.

 The quandary they find themselves in - to repeat Mr. Banzai - is that no matter where you go, there you are.
 Always.
 If you are prone to misery, not even the deep blue skies of Brasilia or the bustling cafes of Paris will warm your frozen and shriveled soul.
 You'll find something wrong with it.